Skip to content

 Define qualification criteria in HubSpot (lead score threshold, specific behaviors, demographic requirements).
 When criteria are met, leads automatically create or update in Salesforce and trigger notifications to sales representatives—eliminating manual lead routing and ensuring instant follow-up.

-Research shows that leads contacted within 5 minutes are 21 times more likely to convert than leads contacted after 30 minutes.
-Automated handoff removes delays.
+📊 Key Stat: Leads contacted within 5 minutes are 21 times more likely to convert than leads contacted after 30 minutes.
+Automated handoff removes these critical delays.

 Bidirectional Status Updates